MichaelAnckaert/extral/README.md

 ### Replace
 The *replace* strategy ensures that the destination table contains only the latest data extracted from the source.
 Use this strategy when you want to completely overwrite the existing data.

 By default, the replace strategy will drop and recreate the destination table.
-You can configure the behavior using the `replace` configuration:
+You can configure how the strategy behaves using the `replace` configuration:

 - **recreate** (default): Drops and recreates the destination table with the latest schema from the source
 - **truncate**: Deletes all records from the destination table while preserving the table structure